arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/put_admin_license.md

 Set to `true` to change the license even if it expires sooner than the current one.

 @RESTALLBODYPARAM{license,string,required}
-The body has to contain the hexadecimal encoded string.
+The body has to contain the Base64 encoded string wrapped in double quotes.

 @RESTDESCRIPTION
 Set a new license for an Enterprise Edition instance.
 Can be called on single servers, Coordinators, and DB-Servers.

-**Examples**
+@RESTRETURNCODES

+@RESTRETURNCODE{400}
+If the license expires earlier than the previously installed one

+@RESTRETURNCODE{201}
+License successfully deployed.

+@EXAMPLES

 ```
 shell> curl -XPUT http://localhost:8529/_admin/license -d '"<license-string>"'